 If you wait to go to the hospital until your condition has worsened, then a defendant might say that this aggravated injury is on you, that they do not have to pay for the additional medical bills that you brought upon yourself.
 This is why it is imperative that you seek medical help as soon as possible after you have been injured.

 To learn more about how you can help your case out, contact the Whitley Law Firm.
-Our Raleigh personal injury lawyers have more than 38 years of legal experience to put to work for you.
+Our Personal injury attorney in Durham have more than 38 years of legal experience to put to work for you.
 We also work on a contingency fee basis; you do not pay unless we win you compensation.
 You can find the answers you need and the legal representation that you deserve at our firm.
 Get started by filling out a free case evaluation and calling us today!